Introduction

 What a splendid journey it’s been. - Chapter One

 I can’t think of my birth without including the previous nine months when I grew, quite literally, cheek by jowl with my wombie.
-Obviously, my training began rather early and provided one of the first perceptual filters to my brain.
+Obviously, my training began rather early and provided one of the first perceptual filters for my brain.
 When our big birth day arrived, I knew to step aside and let her move out first—she had places to go.

 What a relief for everyone when they placed me into a cozy crib next to my waiting big sis.

-We missed arriving at historic Ellis Island by one year, so we were processed at the new Barge Office in Battery Park, Manhattan.
 Then my exhausted, relieved, and proud mother and father, with infants and son in tow, stepped onto American soil and into the American Dream.

 It was December 1955, and Rosa Parks was on the front pages of all the newspapers.